Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable3.md

 6. Update your User Manual and Technical Documentation with your findings.

-When all P deliverables are finished, use the template to submit to ELC before the deadline.
+When all deliverables are finished, use the template to submit to ELC before the deadline.
 THERE SHOULD BE ONLY 1 SUBMISSION PER GROUP.